-While no two days are alike, typically each day onboard splits into two key parts - an off-ship excursion lasting approx. 2-3 hours and ship-based activities while the vessel is under sail.
+While no two days are alike, typically each day onboard involves two key parts; an off-ship excursion lasting approx. 2-3 hours and ship-based activities while the vessel is under sail.

 - By zodiac, on foot or from the bows of the ship, spotting Arctic wildlife is a core focus at all times of day

 - Go ashore to explore places of historic interest - including former trading outposts, deserted Royal Canadian Mounted Police stations, or Franklin expedition sites

 - Explore the tundra on foot with field classes in local geology and flora led by Arctic experts

 - Community visits are fascinating - life is tough in the far north, but a warm welcome is always guaranteed.
-This is your opportunity to talk directly to the people who live here, and they always have stories to tell
+This is your opportunity to talk directly to the people who live here, enthusiastic to share their stories

-- Between fascinating lectures, scanning for wildlife & socialising, there’s rarely a dull moment on ship
+- Between fascinating lectures, scanning for wildlife and socialising with guests from around the world, each moment on ship is inspiring